Bioniclegenius/Bio-s-AutoPlay/README.md

 			- Same as autoHunt, but for praising when faith is full.
 		- autoShatter:
 			- If this is set to 1, it will automatically shatter a time crystal (if this is an available option) when chronoheat is 0.
 If set to 5, it will shatter 5 at a time when chronoheat is 0.
 If set to 0, it won't shatter any.
+		- log:
+			- This is enabled (set to 1) by default.
+If enabled, it will output various activities the script takes to the console.
+If disabled (set to 0) with "goals.setGoal("log",0);", it will leave the console log alone.

 ## For custom code injection:
 The script comes with a function called "customHook()".
 This is run every tick the script is run, right after craftVals are auto-calculated and right before anything is actually crafted.
 You may rewrite the "customHook" function with whatever code you would like.
 This will require Javascript knowledge.
 Here's an example I use casually: